sqlxpert/aws-tag-sched-ops/readme.md

 * Tag suffix: <kbd>-once</kbd>

-* Values: one or more [ISO 8601 combined date and time strings](https://en.wikipedia.org/wiki/ISO_8601#Combined_date_and_time_representations), of the form <kbd>2017-03-21T22:40</kbd> (March 21, 2017, in this example)
+* Values: one or more [ISO 8601 combined date/time strings](https://en.wikipedia.org/wiki/ISO_8601#Combined_date_and_time_representations), of the form <kbd>2017-03-21T22:40</kbd> (March 21, 2017, in this example)
-  * Remember, the code runs once every 10 minutes and the last digit of the minute is ignored
+  * Remember, TagSchedOpsPerform runs once every 10 minutes and ignores the last digit of the minute.
-  * Omit seconds and fractions of seconds
-  * Omit time zone; UTC is always used
+  * Leave out seconds, microseconds, and timezone (always UTC).

 ## Output

-* After logging in to the [AWS Web Console](https://signin.aws.amazon.com/console), go to the [Log Group for the AWS Lambda function](https://console.aws.amazon.com/cloudwatch/home#logs:prefix=/aws/lambda/TagSchedOps-TagSchedOpsPerformLambdaFn-), in the CloudWatch Logs Console.
-If you gave the CloudFormation stack a name other than <samp>TagSchedOps</samp>, check the list of [Log Groups for _all_ AWS Lambda functions](https://console.aws.amazon.com/cloudwatch/home#logs:prefix=/aws/lambda/) instead.
+* After logging in to the [AWS Web Console](https://signin.aws.amazon.com/console), go to the [TagSchedOpsPerform CloudWatch log group](https://console.aws.amazon.com/cloudwatch/home#logs:prefix=/aws/lambda/TagSchedOps-TagSchedOpsPerformLambdaFn-).
+If you gave the CloudFormation stack a name other than <samp>TagSchedOps</samp>, check the [log groups for _all_ AWS Lambda functions](https://console.aws.amazon.com/cloudwatch/home#logs:prefix=/aws/lambda/) instead.

 * Sample output: